Announcements, resources, and event changes that may affect Washington State Bar Association members, the legal community, and the public.

 Important WSBA and court updates:

 Summer Bar Exams.
-UPDATE (May 13): The 2020 Uniform Bar exam will be administered in Washington on July 28 and 29 and Sept, 9 and 10 for applicants who met the deadlines to take the July bar exam in Washington state (no new applications are being accepted for either exam date).
+UPDATE (June 12): Applicants for the July or September 2020 bar exam in Washington who have a J.D. from an ABA accredited law school will be permitted to choose to be admitted by diploma privilege instead of taking and passing the Uniform Bar Exam.
+Applicants exercising diploma privilege must comply with all licensing requirements prior to a recommendation for admission to the Washington Supreme Court.
+More information about diploma privilege is on the admissions webpage.
+Diploma Privilege Frequently Asked Questions.
+The 2020 Uniform Bar Exam will still be administered in Washington on July 28 and 29 and Sept., 9 and 10 for applicants who met the deadlines to take the July bar exam in Washington state (no new applications are being accepted for either exam date).
 If you have applied to take the July exam, you do not need to submit a new application for the September exam.
 The exams will be administered on both dates in the Seattle-Tacoma-Everett area and the Spokane area, at specific testing sites that will be identified later, and all administrations will comply with then-existing public health guidelines.
 Please see the May 13 letter from the Washington Supreme Court for more information.
 We will be working hard to provide a safe and appropriate testing setting for every applicant.

 Proclamation regarding protection orders and personal service.
 In response to an increase in domestic violence reports, Gov. Inslee has temporarily waived and suspended specified statutes that limit the authority of courts to issue initial protection orders without full and/or in-person hearings; and to allow for use of alternative means of service, including electronic means of service.
 Read the proclamation here.